Click here to view our Credit Information Policy.

 Generally, the type of personal information we collect includes an individual's name, mailing address, telephone and facsimile numbers and e-mail address.
 If you request or apply for a specific product or service we may need to collect specific information from you relating to that product or service, such as financial information.
 Where we have provided a product or service to you, we will need to collect and store your personal information relating to that product or service.
 This will enable us to assist you with any further information or questions you may have and to manage the provision of that product or service.

 In certain circumstances, we may also collect sensitive information about you, for example information about your membership of professional or trade associations.
-Special rules apply to collection of sensitive information under the Australian Privacy Principles contained in the Act.
+Special rules apply to the collection of sensitive information under the Australian Privacy Principles (APPs) contained in the Act.